The coverage information for San Diego is rated as medium-high confidence.

-The model’s confidence is rated as medium to high in San Diego.
-The model’s predictions are probably accurate.
+The model's predictions are probably accurate.
 However, portions of San Diego may have worse coverage than the model predicts.

 If you frequently travel outside of San Diego, especially to rural areas, you may want to give substantial weight to the National Coverage Scores.

 Verizon takes the top spot, followed by AT&T, then T-Mobile at both the national level and in San Diego.

 Carriers and cell phone plans listed below aren't recommended for everyone, but they may be great options for a subset of people in San Diego.

 Visible is a cell phone service owned by Verizon.
 Visible offers two plans that both include unlimited minutes, texts, and data.
 The standard plan costs $30 per month.
 The premium, Visible+ plan, costs $45 per month and comes with 50GB per month of high-priority data and a few other perks.

 The best cell phone plan for one person in San Diego won’t be the best plan for everyone in San Diego.
 People vary in the amount of data, minutes, and texts they use each month.
 Further, people differ in how they want to make tradeoffs between prices, coverage quality, and other factors.

 For those struggling to choose between two cell phone plans, I often suggest trying the cheaper option first.
 If you have a good initial experience with a cheap phone plan, you can stick with it and save month after month.
 If you have a bad experience in the first month, you can switch to another phone plan.

 Switching between cell phone plans is getting easier.
 Most carriers have phased out long-term contracts.
 Phones also tend to have better compatibility across networks than they used to.
 Just beware of installment plans.
 Cell phone carriers often run deals that entice people to purchase expensive phones on installment plans that last two or more years.

 Data Priority In San Diego